George Canning: President of the Board of Control

-Foreign Secretary and Leader of the House
+Foreign secretary and Leader of the House

 In August 1822, Castlereagh committed suicide.
-Instead of going to India, Canning succeeded him as both Foreign Secretary and Leader of the House of Commons.
+Instead of going to India, Canning succeeded him as both foreign secretary and Leader of the House of Commons.
 He gave support to the growing campaign for the abolition of slavery.
 Canning continued many of Castlereagh's foreign policies, such as the view that the powers of Europe (Russia, France, etc.) should not be allowed to meddle in the affairs of other states.
 This policy enhanced public opinion of Canning as a liberal.
 He also prevented the United States from opening trade with the British West Indies.

+Southeast Asia

 Canning signed the Anglo-Dutch Treaty of 1824 which resolved outstanding matters from the previous treaty intended to redistribute colonies formerly administered by the Dutch East India Company in the East Indies, which had been seized during the Napoleonic Wars by the British East India Company owing to Britain's position in the wake of the Napoleonic conquest of the Netherlands of recognising its holdings as hostile territory; the most violent conquest resulting from this policy was the 1811 invasion of Java led by Stamford Raffles.
 After the war, Raffles' extra-legal establishment of a trading post in Singapore, a vassal of the Dutch-backed Johor Sultanate, formed the flashpoint for the 1824 renegotiation.